Nightbreed: Development

 Barker always loved monsters and felt that "there's a corner of all of us that envies their powers and would love to live forever, or to fly, or to change shape at will.
 So, when I came to make a movie about monsters, I wanted to create a world we'd feel strangely at home in".
 He was interested in creating a "horror mythology from the ground up" and developing characters that would live on in sequels.
 As he finished writing the novella Cabal, he realized that it would make a good film that he would direct himself.
 He originally envisioned a trilogy of films.
+Mark Frost wrote the initial draft of the screenplay for Barker.

 Nightbreed was the first of a planned three-picture deal Barker had with Morgan Creek, Joe Roth's production company, that included an adaptation of Son of Celluloid and a sequel to Nightbreed.
 The first compromise Barker made was to change the title of the film from Cabal to Nightbreed because Morgan Creek insisted on a more commercial title and thought that the original one did not mean anything.
 He was given a budget of $11 million, which was a considerable increase from the $2 million he had to work with on Hellraiser.
 His goal was to make the Star Wars of horror films.
 The monsters in the book are represented impressionistically over two or three paragraphs and the challenge Barker faced was to visualize them in much greater detail for the film.

+Originally several of the creatures were supposed to be stop motion puppets, in addition to pixilation for the Boone and Peloquin transformation scenes, but make-up gradually replaced the puppets, and barely any of the stop motion made it till the finished movie.
+Animator Rory Fellowes said "The fact is we were too late for stopmotion and too early for CG".